YottaDB/YDBDoc/ProgGuide/isv.rst

 $ZMAXTPTIME
 ------------------

-$ZMAXTPTI[ME] contains an integer value indicating the time duration YottaDB should wait for the completion of all activities fenced by the current transaction's outermost TSTART/TCOMMIT pair.
+$ZMAXTPTI[ME] contains an integer value indicating the time duration, in seconds, YottaDB should wait for the completion of all activities fenced by the current transaction's outermost TSTART/TCOMMIT pair.

 $ZMAXTPTIME can be SET but cannot be NEWed.